Customer area

 A key aspect is where data is processed.

-In industrial environments, it is increasingly important for AI solutions to operate in controlled, local environments, without relying on external services that could expose sensitive information.
+In industrial contexts, there is a growing need for AI solutions to operate in controlled and local environments, without relying on external services that could expose sensitive information.

-In architectures like SolidRules, AI integration can be implemented while keeping full control of the data, ensuring security, confidentiality, and alignment with company processes, all without additional costs.
+In architectures such as SolidRules, AI integration can be implemented while maintaining full control over data, ensuring security, confidentiality, and consistency with business processes.
+All of this comes without additional costs.

 Choosing a PLM system means evaluating not only its features, but also its ability to adapt to company processes.